 You can also add the extension jar into the lib/ext folder of your Maven installation.
 This is useful if you are packaging a custom Maven installation for your organization and you want Develocity to be available to all your projects out of the box.

 The extension is configured through one or more develocity.xml files and the pluginManagement sections of your pom.xml files.
 Similarly to the extensions.xml file, the develocity.xml file can be placed in your Maven project’s .mvn directory.
-Unless you intend to publish build scans to scans.gradle.com, the minimum configuration required is the Develocity server URL.
+Unless you intend to publish a Build Scan to scans.gradle.com, the minimum configuration required is the Develocity server URL.

 Add the following to .mvn/develocity.xml